StrangeRanger/bash-style-guide/docs/guidelines/style.md

 # Style

-This section provides style-related guidelines essential for writing functional and robust Bash scripts.
-It covers best practices for using quotes, declaring variables, and writing shebangs.
+This section outlines style guidelines that directly impact the functionality of Bash scripts.
+It includes best practices for quoting, variable declaration, and writing shebang lines.

 ## Using Quotes

-In Bash, the type of quotes you use—single, double, or none—determines how strings and variables are interpreted.
-Understanding when to use each type is essential to prevent common pitfalls, such as unintended [word splitting](https://mywiki.wooledge.org/WordSplitting), [globbing](https://mywiki.wooledge.org/glob), and [parameter expansion](https://mywiki.wooledge.org/BashGuide/Parameters#Parameter_Expansion).
+In Bash, the type of quotes you use—single, double, or none—affects how strings and variables are interpreted.
+Understanding when to use each type is crucial to avoid common pitfalls, such as unintended [word splitting](https://mywiki.wooledge.org/WordSplitting), [globbing](https://mywiki.wooledge.org/glob), and [parameter expansion](https://mywiki.wooledge.org/BashGuide/Parameters#Parameter_Expansion).

 /// admonition | Guidelines
     type: info
 //// tab | Double Quotes (`"`)

-- **First Choice**: Use double quotes as the default method for quoting strings and variables.
+- **First Choice**: Use double quotes as the default method of quoting strings and variables.
-    - **Reason**: Double quotes allow the shell to interpret variables, command substitutions, and escape sequences (e.g., `\n`, `\t`) while preventing word splitting and globbing.
+    - **Reason**: Double quotes allow the shell to interpret [expansions](https://guide.bash.academy/expansions/) (such as variables, command substitutions, and escape sequences) while preventing word splitting and globbing.

 ///// admonition | Example
     type: example